Parenting In Winters: 5 Tips From An Experienced Mom

 Winters can pose to be hard on a child's delicate skin.
 It is best to cover the child completely and have least possible exposed skin.
 A good massage with hot oil provides good nourishment to the child's skin.
 Applying good quality soap and moisturiser are also important measures.
 Use petroleum jelly for preventing lip chapping.
 Keeping the child's palms and feet well moisturised and covered with mittens is also a healthy option during winters.

-Maintaining A Healthy Diet
+Maintaining A Healthy Diet In Winter

 A child's immunity may deter during winters resulting in their falling ill more occasionally.
 Hence it becomes important to maintain a healthy diet to keep them going through winters.
 Inclusion of a few elements in the diet regime of 3 to 7 year old kids would definitely help them sail through winters smoothly.